lowderchris/FRoDO/README.md

 At the moment this code works with a cadence of one day, though this will be modified and user adjustable in future releases.

+## Dependencies

-Python3 is supported for this code.
+Python 3 is supported for the use of this code.

+Several common libraries are required for this code, and can be installed (if not already) using pip:

+    $ pip install matplotlib scipy numpy

+A few astronomy-specific libraries prove useful:

+    $ pip install astropy sunpy

 ## Usage